filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

   * Moved several function to experimental branch
 * 1.18
   * Added support for SMS (Siemens product)
-  * Fixed bugg related to new enumeration format
+  * Fixed bug related to new enumeration format
-  * Fixed bugg related to metadata storage in DICOM header
+  * Fixed bug related to metadata storage in DICOM header
-  * Fixed bugg related to update of special seq card tooltips
+  * Fixed bug related to update of special seq card tooltips
 * 1.19
   * Added asymmeric pause duration
   * Added metadata to DICOM header for absolute timing